-Note 11 - Tumour encapsulation/circumscription (Core)
+Note 12 - Tumour encapsulation/circumscription (Core)

 The presence of a fibrous capsule or a well demarcated tumour border (i.e., well circumscribed tumour edge directly adjacent to benign thyroid parenchyma with no intervening capsule) is a crucial element in thyroid carcinomas.
-In follicular and Hürthle cell tumours, the invasion of the capsule and its vessels define malignancy.
-Even in high grade tumours such as poorly differentiated carcinoma, the presence of a capsule was shown to convey a better outcome.
-When a tumour infiltrates the surrounding non-neoplastic parenchyma and is not completely encapsulated/well demarcated, it should be labeled as infiltrative.
-The infiltrative papillary carcinomas are usually different from their encapsulated counterparts in regard to metastatic spread (propensity for nodal rather than distant metastasis) and genetic mutations (BRAFV600E rather than RAS mutations).
+In follicular and oncocytic tumours, the invasion of the capsule and its vessels define malignancy.
+Even in high grade tumours such as PDTC and HGDTC, the presence of a capsule was shown to convey a better outcome.
+When a tumour infiltrates the surrounding non-neoplastic parenchyma and is not completely encapsulated/well demarcated, it should be labelled as infiltrative.
+Infiltrative papillary carcinomas are usually different from their encapsulated counterparts in regard to metastatic spread (propensity for nodal rather than distant metastasis) and genetic mutations (BRAF p.V600E rather than RAS mutations).
+46,47

-Note 12 - Capsular invasion (Core)
+Note 13 - Capsular invasion (Core)

-There is no consensus as to the definition of capsular invasion (CI).
-While there is universal agreement that complete transgression of the capsule constitutes CI, other authorities do not require complete transgression of the capsule.
+There is no consensus as to the definition of CI.
+While there is universal agreement that complete transgression of the capsule constitutes CI, some authorities do not require complete transgression of the capsule.
 Figure 1 depicts the various histologic appearances associated with the presence or absence of CI.
 According to Chan (2007), a given neoplasm should not be diagnosed as carcinoma if complete capsular penetration cannot be proven after extensive sampling except in the following circumstance.
 This situation occurs when a satellite tumour nodule, morphologically similar to the main tumour, is lying just outside the tumour capsule (Figure 1e).
 This appearance results from failure to identify the point of capsular penetration.
-It is noteworthy that not all authors agree that these satellite nodules represent CI.
-In equivocal cases of CI, the entire capsule, irrespective of tumour size, should be processed in the attempt to clarify whether CI is present.
-Deeper sections of the representative paraffin block(s) should be performed in the areas of concern in order to exclude CI.
+In equivocal cases of CI, the entire capsule, irrespective of tumour size, should be processed in attempt to clarify whether CI is present.
+Deeper sections of representative paraffin block(s) should be performed in the areas of concern in order to exclude CI.
 Despite enhanced histologic examination, there are cases where the presence of CI is questionable.
 In this instance the term uncertain CI should be used.
 There is no need to report on the number of foci of CI since it has not been shown to have clinical value.
+CI is a core element for encapsulated tumours only while it is not applicable to non-encapsulated neoplasms.